 If you have space and time to take care of another horse, you can offer some sort of board.
 That way your pasture might make a little money to support your own horse while providing a buddy.
 Because not all horses get along with other horses, choose carefully if you are just boarding to provide your horse with companionship.
 Have boarders sign clear contracts and make sure everyone knows what the expectations are.

 Look For a Free Companion Horse

+A companion horse may be just what you need.
 Contact a horse rescue, search online horse classifieds, or ask around for a free companion horse.
-Many people are glad to find good homes for unsound or older horses or horse that can't be used for some reason.
-This will solve two problems; give your horse company, and provide a loving home for a horse that may be running out of options.
+Many people are glad to find good homes for unsound or older horses that can't be ridden for some reason.
+This will solve two problems; give your horse company and provide a loving home for a horse that may be running out of options.
 Be aware that you may be getting a horse that needs extra care, so be sure you're able to look after a horse with special needs.
 Just because the initial price of a horse is low or zero doesn’t mean its upkeep will be free or cheap.

 Try to Find a Non-equine Friend

 A companion for your horse doesn’t necessarily have to be another horse.
 A goat, donkey, alpaca/llama or some other four-legged creature (like a pot-bellied pig!) could be a buddy for your horse.
 Some horses are perfectly happy living with other livestock.
 Others can be a menace; it depends on the species and your horse's personality.

 Behavioral Problems of Horses.
 Merck Manual Veterinary Manual.